 This will help you formulate an action plan to deal with recurring weaknesses affecting your attainment.
-The Skills Plus programme managed by the University Library is an extremely valuable resource for students who require general advice such as 'Writing Assignments', 'Preparing for Exams' or 'Thinking Critically'.
+The Skills Plus programme managed by the University Library is an extremely valuable resource for students who require general advice such as 'Writing Assignments', 'Preparing for Exams' or 'Thinking Critically

-books, over 700,000 eBooks and more than 50,000 electronic journals.
+The libraries at City Campus and Coach Lane provide access to a wide range of print and electronic resources including over half a million print books, over 700,000 eBooks and more than 50,000 electronic journals.
 More details can be found on the University Library website: http://library.northumbria.ac.uk/home